vpraise00/go2_omniverse/README.md

 [![Windows 11 platform](https://img.shields.io/badge/platform-windows--11-green.svg)](https://www.microsoft.com/ko-kr/software-download/windows11)
 [![License](https://img.shields.io/badge/license-BSD--2-yellow.svg)](https://opensource.org/licenses/BSD-2-Clause)

-We are thrilled to announce that the Unitree Go2/G1 robot has now been integrated with the Nvidia Isaac Sim (Orbit), marking a major step forward in robotics research and development.
+We are thrilled to announce that the Unitree Go2/G1 robot has now been integrated with the Nvidia Isaac Sim (Isaac Lab), marking a major step forward in robotics research and development.
 The combination of these two cutting-edge technologies opens up a world of possibilities for creating and testing algorithms in a variety of simulated environments.

 Get ready to take your research to the next level with this powerful new resource at your fingertips!